Nick Lawler Website

 }

-x satisfies NoYes.Yes; // error
+x satisfies NoYes.Yes; // missing NoYes.Probs

 return 'Ja';

-x satisfies NoYes.Yes; // error
+x satisfies NoYes.Yes; // unreachable, missing NoYes.Probs

 }